softwareconstruction240/softwareconstruction/instruction/java-object-class/java-object-class.md

 ## equals

 When you compare primitive types, like an `int` or `char`, you can use the `==` operator.
 When you want to compare objects you want to use the `equals` operator.
-The `Object` class `==` and `equals` implementation will only return true if you are comparing the exact same instance.
-If you want to actually compare the values of an object then you need to override the `equals` method and implement what equality means for the class.
+The `Object` class `==` and `equals` implementation will only return true if you are comparing the exact same object instance.
+If you want to actually compare the values of an object, then you need to override the `equals` method and implement what equality means for the class.
 For example, here is a class that compares the `value` field in order to determine equality.

 ```java
 public class EqualExample {